yantra-core/Mantra.js/ReadMe.md

 ## In Mantra, Everything is a Plugin!

 Everything in Mantra is a [Plugin](#plugins), including the Physics and Graphics pipelines.
-You can use any of our community Plugins from our growing collection to quicky extend your game.
+You can use any of our Plugins from our growing collection to quicky extend your game.

 Develop something cool?
 Publish and share your plugins with the [community](https://discord.gg/bbyjf6MXC2)!

 ## Offline First

-Mantra is designed to start a full-featured local game instance immediately without any heavy dependency tree.
+Mantra is designed to start a full-featured local game instance in seconds from a CDN without any heavy dependency tree.
 This offline-first approach lets you quickly build your game without thinking about netcode, allowing you to connect your game's logic to Mantra's high-performance networking code when needed.

 ## Serverless Physics